Professional Licensure Disclosure Statement

 Xavier University’s Clinical Mental Health Counseling program is approved by the Ohio Counselor, Social Work, Marriage and Family Therapy Board.
 Students who successfully complete the program and pass the licensure exam are eligible to practice in the state of Ohio as a Licensed Professional Counselor (LPC).
 Students who are interested in obtaining a license in another state should check with the licensing board in that state to ensure that Xavier meets the educational requirements.
 Information on licensure requirements vary by state.
 For more information on a state-by-state basis, see Professional Licensure by State: School Counseling.

-The School of Education at Xavier University is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
-Xavier University's undergraduate, graduate, and endorsement educator preparation programs are also approved by the Ohio Department of Higher Education.
-Students who successfully complete the programs and pass all associated state licensure exams are eligible to be recommended for either a 4 Year Ohio Resident Educator License, 5 Year Professional License (for Educational Administration), or Endorsement.
+The School of Education at Xavier University is accredited by the Council for the Accreditation of Educator Preparation (CAEP) Xavier University's undergraduate, graduate, and endorsement educator preparation programs are also approved by the Ohio Department of Higher Education.
+Students who successfully complete the programs and pass all associated state licensure exams are eligible to be recommended for either a 2-Year Ohio Resident Educator License, 5-year Professional License (for Educational Administration Licenses), or an Endorsement.
 All students must obtain an Ohio license before applying for licensure in another state.
 Note that employment, salary, and occupational advancement are not guaranteed.

-For more information on a state-by-state basis, see Professional Licensure by State: Education.
+For more information on a state-by-state basis, see links below.

 Licensure in the United States is regulated by individual regulatory bodies known as State Boards of Nursing.
 These state boards join together in an independent organization known as the National Council of State Boards of Nursing (NCSBN) to act together on areas of common interest including the development of the nursing licensure examinations.
 Individual state boards of nursing determine requirements for those practicing nursing with in their states.
 The components of the licensure process include verification of graduation from an approved pre-licensure RN program and verification of successful completion of the National Council Licensure Examination for Registered Nursing (NCLEX-RN).
 States vary on required additional requirements, training, and documentation.
-Information on the licensure process can be found at website https://www.ncsbn.org
+Explore the National Council of State Boards of Nursing (NCSBN) website for valuable resources and information

 Xavier University College of Nursing’s baccalaureate program in nursing is approved by the State of Ohio and accredited by the Commission on Collegiate Colleges of Nursing (CCNE).
 Graduates of the BSN program meet the requirements to apply for licensure in the State of Ohio.